Dhanfinix/Compose_Demo/README.md

 8. **Interoperability**
    - Embedding Views inside Compose (`AndroidView`).
    - Using Compose inside View (`ComposeView`).

+9. **Api Call**
+   - Demonstrate how to handle api response
+   - Shimmer modifier + Swipe to refresh

 ## Architecture
 - **Single Activity Pattern**: The app follows the **Single Activity Architecture**, where all screens are managed using **Jetpack Compose Navigation**.
 - **Jetpack Compose Navigation**: Used for navigating between different screens efficiently.